-It was just 5 years ago that we got our real introduction to Albarino.
+Eight years ago, we got our first real introduction to Albariño.
 We boarded a cruise ship in London and one of our stops was in Northern Spain.
-Wandering the streets of the small towns we would stop in cafes and have a glass of Albarino, the local favourite.
-Always served with a tapas, we were instantly won over by the wines combination of rich texture coupled with bracing acidity.
+Wandering the streets of the small towns we would stop in cafes and have a glass of Albariño, the local favourite.
+Always served with a tapa, we were instantly won over by the wine’s combination of rich texture coupled with bracing acidity.
 We have been enjoying the wines ever since.

 Rias Baixas was granted official status as a Denominacien Origine (“DO”) in 1980.
 However viniferous grape growing is documented as far back as 1200 AD.
 There are 5 sub regions within the DO: Salnes, Riberio do Ulla, Soutomaior, Condado de Tea and O Rosal.

 One of the more interesting features of the Rias Baixas viticulture is the vine training system most commonly used there.
-Rather than thin metal posts with horizontal wires that the canes are trained along, usually at the 3 – 5 foot level, a pergola system is used.
-Thick granite columns rise 5 – 7 feet and then thin boards or wires (called “parras”) are placed on top to make a slatted roof.
-The vines rise up to the slats and then canes run along them creating a roof of leafs and grape clusters.
+Rather than thin metal posts with horizontal wires that the canes are trained along, usually at the 3 to 5 foot level, a pergola system is used.
+Thick granite columns rise 5 to 7 feet and then thin boards or wires (called “parras”) are placed on top to make a slatted roof.
+The vines rise up to the slats and then canes run along them creating a roof of leaves and grape clusters.
 In this damp climate the pergola system allows for plenty of air flow which is necessary to keep the grapes dry enough to avoid rot or disease.
-We are not aware of any other region in the world that employs such a system.

 - This is a unique and distinctive terroir and is deserving of its own DO.
 That is, there was a consistency of the wines that spoke of a singular place.